Bowing to Congress, Justice Department releases more Epstein records

 The agency’s website appeared to be struggling with visitor traffic, telling some that their attempts to view the material had been rejected.

-Deputy Attorney General Todd Blanche told Fox News earlier in the day that the department would release hundreds of thousands of documents on Friday but not the entire cache of files relating to Epstein.
-He said he expected hundreds of thousands more to be released in the coming weeks as the department reviewed them to protect victims' privacy.
+Deputy Attorney General Todd Blanche told Fox News earlier on Dec 19 that the department would release hundreds of thousands of documents but not the entire cache of files relating to Epstein.
+He said he expected hundreds of thousands more to be released in the coming weeks as the department reviewed them to protect victims’ privacy.

 But many Trump voters accused his administration of covering up Epstein’s ties to powerful figures and obscuring details surrounding his 2019 death, which was ruled a suicide, in a Manhattan jail, where he was awaiting trial on charges of trafficking and abusing underage girls.

-Just 44% of American adults who identify as Republicans approve of Trump's handling of the Epstein issue, compared to his 82% overall approval rating among the group, according to a recent Reuters/Ipsos poll.
+Just 44 per cent of American adults who identify as Republicans approve of Mr Trump’s handling of the Epstein issue, compared to his 82% overall approval rating among the group, according to a recent Reuters/Ipsos poll.

-Epstein's ties to Trump have been in the spotlight since Democrats in the House of Representatives last month released thousands of emails including one in which Epstein wrote that Trump "knew about the girls" without clarifying what that meant.
+Epstein’s ties to Mr Trump have been in the spotlight since Democrats in the House of Representatives in November released thousands of e-mails including one in which Epstein wrote that Mr Trump “knew about the girls” without clarifying what that meant.

-House Republicans released more emails the same day, including one saying Trump visited Epstein's house many times but "never got a massage."
+House Republicans released more e-mails the same day, including one saying Mr Trump visited Epstein’s house many times but “never got a massage”.

-Two days after those disclosures, Trump ordered the Justice Department to investigate Epstein's connections to former Democratic President Bill Clinton and JPMorgan bank .
-The following week, despite White House pressure to delay the vote, U.S. lawmakers voted overwhelmingly to pass a bill forcing the release of the Justice Department records, which Trump then signed into law.
+Two days after those disclosures, Mr Trump ordered the Justice Department to investigate Epstein’s connections to former Democratic President Bill Clinton and JPMorgan bank .
+The following week, despite White House pressure to delay the vote, US lawmakers voted overwhelmingly to pass a bill forcing the release of the Justice Department records, which Mr Trump then signed into law.

-Spokespeople and lawyers for Bannon, Thiel and Mountbatten-Windsor have not responded to Reuters requests for comment about their interactions with Epstein.
+Spokespeople and lawyers for Mr Bannon, Mr Thiel and Mr Mountbatten-Windsor have not responded to Reuters requests for comment about their interactions with Epstein.

-JPMorgan paid some of Epstein's victims $290 million in 2023 to settle claims that it had overlooked his sex trafficking.
+JPMorgan paid some of Epstein’s victims US$290 million (S$375 million) in 2023 to settle claims that it had overlooked his sex trafficking.
 The bank kept Epstein on as a client for five years after he was convicted of soliciting a minor in 2008.
 REUTERS